ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-17. A Dropout layer(Fig. 3.12) is commonly used to regularize a neural network model by randomly equating several outputs (the crossed-out hidden node H) to 0.
+Q. A Dropout layer(Fig. 3.12) is commonly used to regularize a neural network model by randomly equating several outputs (the crossed-out hidden node H) to 0.
 <table align='center'>
 <tr>
 <td align="center">